for Cold Climate Housing and much more

 Now you can put on regular round ducting and the floor boot and the grill.
 Remember that the heating system is a whole systems with only one fan, so when you add a new duct like this close to the furnace, you will have less air throughout the rest of the house.
 You may have to play with the furnace dampers, perhaps even install a damper in this short line, to re-balance the whole house making sure that the remote rooms still get a good air flow.

-Keywords: Sheet Metal, Furnace, Duct, Techniques, Damper
+Keywords: Sheet Metal, Furnace, Techniques, Duct, Damper

 Article 1475